 - Automation and data analytics.

 Even IBM has announced Watson.
-A supercomputer AI able to help companies transitioning smoothly to quarantine-safe and hybrid models.
+A supercomputer AI able to help companies transition smoothly to quarantine-safe and hybrid models.
 While the pandemic is impacting daily life, companies adapt and respond to these changes moving towards remote work.